codezilla2018/NoteZilla/README.md

 ### Namila Bandara | [namila007](https://github.com/namila007) | University of Peradeniya

 Hi, I'm Namila Bandara from Faculty of Engineering, University of Peradeniya.
 This is my first contribution to FOSS community and first FOSS hackathon.
-I haven't done any JS developing until this project, but thanks to this competition i have learnt so many new areas in web deblopment.
-Thanks to UWU Mozilla Club for organizing this kind of hackathon.Hoping to see more. :)
+I haven't done any JS developing until this project, but thanks to this competition i have learnt so many new areas in web development.
+Thanks to UWU Mozilla Club for organizing this kind of hackathon.Hope to see more. :)